Grizzelbee/ioBroker.dysonairpurifier/readme.md

 * detect IP of devices automatically
 * collect more mqtt message acronym meanings
 * subscribe changes of IP.
 OnChange reInit Adapter.
-* Add symbols for each fantype in object-view like tradfri or alexa
+* Add symbols for each fan type in object-view like tradfri or alexa

 ### Known issues
 * No automatic IP detection of devices